hgeaydem/openshift-virt-labs/docs/workshop/content/validation.md

 Push successful
 ~~~

-> **NOTE**: You may get an error saying "Error from server (BadRequest): container "sti-build" in pod "duckhunt-js-1-build" is waiting to start: PodInitializing"; you were just too quick to ask for the log output of the pods, simply re-run the command.
+> **NOTE**: You may get an error saying *Error from server (BadRequest): container "sti-build" in pod "duckhunt-js-1-build" is waiting to start: PodInitializing* - that's OK!
+You were just too quick to ask for the log output of the pods, simply re-run the command.

 You can check if the Duckhunt pod has finished building and is `Running`, if it's still showing as `ContainerCreating` just give it a few more seconds: